Birth Asphyxia Lawyer

 How Do I File a Claim for Birth Asphyxia-Related Injuries?

 If your child suffered brain damage or another permanent injury related to birth asphyxia, you might be eligible to file a medical malpractice claim.
-You must file your claim before the statute of limitations runs out, which varies based on the state your child was born in and other factors.
+You must file your claim before the birth injury statute of limitations runs out, which varies based on the state your child was born in and other factors.
 We recommend reaching out to an attorney as soon as possible to make sure this statute does not pass, barring you from legal action.

 Contact Levin & Perconti today to schedule your free consultation and learn more about how we can help you.